nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-professional-scrum-master/index.md

         - Practice assignment[Scrum Open](https://www.scrum.org/open-assessments/scrum-open)
         - Passwords have no expiration date, but are valid for one attempt only
         - Lifetime certification - no annual renewal fee required
-  - id: 8
-    title: Catchup
-    duration: 120
-    content: Two weeks after completing the Scrum Master course, participants are invited to join a follow-up catch-up session designed to address any remaining questions, ideas, or challenges that have emerged since the training.
-This session provides an opportunity to reflect on your experiences applying the concepts learned in the course, share insights, and receive additional support.
 events:
   - start_date: 2025-01-23
     location: Virtual